-Because natural disturbances in forests in the Netherlands are relatively rare only limited data are available.
+Because natural disturbances in forests in the Netherlands are relatively rare, these disturbances are not actively monitored and recorded and therefore only limited data are available.
 For AR the Netherlands includes wildfires as disturbance type and for FM the Netherlands includes wildfires and wind storms (as an extreme weather event).